scotteratigan/dragonrealms_genie_scripts/README.md

 # dragonrealms_genie_scripts

+# Purpose
   To automate increasingly complex tasks in the MUD DragonRealms using the Genie front end and custom compiler.
   All scripts are written in Genie Scripting Language (.cmd files).
   Genie scripting language is an extension of the original Wizard Scripting Language.
   This project aims to extend the Genie Scripting Language further with a compilation step.

 The basic premise is that each action verb in the game will be it's own script.
 More complex scripts will combine code from simple action scripts.